mariohernandez/training/advanced-topics/card-variation.md

 The styles above help float the image and content side by side, plus assign each a 50% width so things are evenly sized.
 The card markup was written this way by design.
 Placing the image and remaining of content in two separate wrappers \(`card__media` & `card__content`\), makes things kind of layout changes extremely easy.

-### Omitting fields in Card wide variations
+### Omitting fields in Card wide variants

-So the modifier class helped us achieve some of the updates to the card wide variation, but there is still more to do.
-For example, the card wide variation does not use the tags.
-How do we exclude those fields in this variation?
+So the modifier class helped us achieve some of the updates to the card wide variant, but there is still more to do.
+For example, the card wide variant does not use the tags.
+How do we exclude those fields in this variant?
 Read on.

 ### Pseudo Patterns in Pattern Lab

-Before we can omit fields in the card variation we need to create the necessary files in Pattern Lab.
-Pattern Lab uses [Pseudo Patterns ](https://patternlab.io/docs/pattern-pseudo-patterns.html)to create variations of components.
+Before we can omit fields in the card variant we need to create the necessary files in Pattern Lab.
+Pattern Lab uses [Pseudo Patterns ](https://patternlab.io/docs/pattern-pseudo-patterns.html)to create variants of components.
 Let's take a look at an example of how pseudo patterns work.

 This is the current structure of the Card component